cajal/microns-nda-access/README.md

 ## Jupyter Notebook (DataJoint)

-The pre-built image of the access container, microns-phase3-nda-notebook, can be downloaded from the microns-explorer linked above and loaded as a docker image the same way as the database archive above.

-You can clone the access repository and build it yourself with `Docker` and `docker-compose`.
+You can clone this access repository and build it yourself with `Docker` and `docker-compose`.
 Clone the repository at https://github.com/cajal/microns_phase3_nda.

 Using the docker-compose you can start the service with: